Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction

-- The necessity of business models
+- Rationale for utilizing business models

-- Developing modeling skills
+- Essential modeling competencies

-Defining the Modeling Scope
+Establishing Modeling Scope

-- Understanding what a business model entails
+- Understanding the concept of a business model

-- Differentiating between textual and diagrammatic components
+- Differentiating between textual and graphical components

 - Facilitating requirements workshops